mylofi/webauthn-local-client/BUNDLERS.md

 The plugins for Astro, Vite, and Webpack are included in the `bundler-plugins/` directory.
 They should handle all necessary steps to load the dependencies.

-**Note:** You should not need to manually copy any files out of the `dist/bundlers/` directory, as the plugins access the `webauthn-local-client` dependency (in `node_modules`) directly to pull the files needed.
+**Note:** You should not need to manually copy any files out of the `@lo-fi/webauthn-local-client/dist/bundlers/` directory, as the plugins access the `webauthn-local-client` dependency (in `node_modules`) directly to pull the files needed.
 But for reference, the files these plugins access are:

-* `dist/bundlers/walc.mjs`
+* `@lo-fi/webauthn-local-client/dist/bundlers/walc.mjs`

     ESM library module that's suitable for bundling and `import`ing into your web app.

-    **Note:** this is *not* the same as `dist/auto/walc.js`, which is only intended [for web application projects WITHOUT a bundler](NON-BUNDLERS.md)
+    **Note:** this is *not* the same as `@lo-fi/webauthn-local-client/dist/auto/walc.js`, which is only intended [for web application projects WITHOUT a bundler](NON-BUNDLERS.md)

-* `dist/bundlers/walc-external-bundle.js`
+* `@lo-fi/webauthn-local-client/dist/bundlers/walc-external-bundle.js`

     Non-ESM (plain global .js) bundle of dependencies that must be loaded separately from (and prior to) your app's bundle.
-Includes the concatenated contents of these individual dependencies:
+This single file includes the concatenated contents of these individual dependencies (from `@lo-fi/webauthn-local-client/dist/auto/external/`):

-    - `dist/auto/external/libsodium.js`
+    - `libsodium.js`
-    - `dist/auto/external/libsodium-wrappers.js`
+    - `libsodium-wrappers.js`
-    - `dist/auto/external/cbor.js`
+    - `cbor.js`
-    - `dist/auto/external/asn1.all.min.js`
+    - `asn1.all.min.js`

 **Note:** The [`ASN1` dependency](https://github.com/root/asn1.js) is [licensed under MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/), which is generally compatible with this library's [MIT license](LICENSE.txt).
 However, MPL 2.0 specifically requires preservation of the copyright/license header (block comment at top of `asn1.all.min.js`).
 To comply with this licensing requirement, ensure your tooling does not remove this comment from the bundle file.